Dentist Seattle, WA

 Problems associated with joints at the top of the jaw, which are situated just in front of the ears, fall under the umbrella term TMD.
 TMD, which is short for Temporomandibular Disorder, defines most of the issues that we have with our jaw joints, many of which can be resolved within our dentistry office.
 TMJ is a term wrongly used when talking about jaw problems, as TMJ stands for Temporomandibular Joint, and not the disorder itself.
-While the causes of TMD can be very different, Summit Dental Care can help you find the correct treatment to soothe your TMD related pain.
+While the causes of TMD can be very different, at Summit Dental Care in Seattle, NamThien Vu, DDS can help you find the correct treatment to soothe your TMD related pain.

 What Is the Treatment For TMD?